Skip to main content

 Google Cloud Firestore to Snowflake

-This guide walks you through the process of creating an end-to-end real-time Data Flow from Google Cloud Firestore to Snowflake using Estuary Flow.
+This guide walks you through the process of creating an end-to-end real-time Data Flow from Google Cloud Firestore to Snowflake using Estuary.

 Prerequisites